-30 Years Ago: Van Halen Release ‘1984′
+31 Years Ago: Van Halen Begin to Break Apart Despite Success of ‘1984′

 When Van Halen’s sixth album, ‘1984,’ arrived in stores on Jan.
 9, 1984, it felt like a much-needed respite in a year that had already started under the heavy vibes of George Orwell’s dystopian novel of the same name.

 But life was apparently California-sunny for the four members of Van Halen: a place where electrifying party metal flowed like beer out of a keg, the concert stage was always filled with athletic splits and scissor kicks and band camaraderie burst in grinning technicolor from every magazine photo and promo video like irrefutable evidence.
-Or was it?

-As Eddie Van Halen later told Rolling Stone, “I’d stay up until 6 in the hotel room writing, [and] Roth would bang on everybody’s door at 8, 9 in the morning to get us to go roller skating or jogging.
-I’m going, ‘F— you, man, I just got to sleep,’ and he would be saying, ‘Well, man, you live wrong.’”
+“I’d stay up until 6 in the hotel room writing, [and] Roth would bang on everybody’s door at 8, 9 in the morning to get us to go roller skating or jogging,” Eddie Van Halen later told Rolling Stone.
+“I’m going, ‘F— you, man, I just got to sleep,’ and he would be saying, ‘Well, man, you live wrong.’”
 For his part, Roth simply shrugged it off by admitting that “there was always tension between me and Edward … but then there’s always tension with me and everyone!”

-Just as Van Halen’s year-long, globetrotting tour was wrapping up in September 1984, ‘Jump’ won top honors at the MTV Video Music Award (the network’s Lost Weekend With Van Halen contest had drawn more than a million entries earlier in the year).
+Just as Van Halen’s year-long, globetrotting tour was wrapping up in September 1984, ‘Jump’ won top honors at the MTV Video Music Award.
+The network’s Lost Weekend With Van Halen contest had drawn more than a million entries earlier in the year.
 And then Roth started talking about recording a solo album.

-Within months, he’d released an EP of vintage cover tunes, ‘Crazy From the Heat,’ and, despite initially toeing the company line in most interviews, he became increasingly unavailable to his bandmates, who were already working on new material, and considering a live album and other possible next steps.
+Within months, he’d released an EP of vintage cover tunes, ‘Crazy From the Heat,’ and, despite initially toeing the company line in most interviews, he became increasingly unavailable to his bandmates.
+Meanwhile, they were already working on new material, and considering a live album and other possible next steps.
 Before long, the dissenting opinions and war of words snowballed, setting in motion the rest of the band’s break with Roth the following year.